TECH-JBPORTALS/chit-money-turbo/README.md

 - [x] Setup theme for collector console
 - [x] Create sign in form
 - [x] Add clerk auth to collector console
-- [ ] Add authorization to main dashboard route
+- [x] Add authorization to main dashboard route
-- [ ] Create custom flow for signing in the user
+- [x] Create custom flow for signing in the user
 - [ ] Create sign up form
 - [ ] Make it deploy

+### 14/03/2025

+- [ ] Create signup flow from the invitation link
+- [ ] Create Onboarding pages
+- [ ] let users get into their dashboard after completion of onboarding
+- [ ] Subscriber signin and signup screen designs